eldre/PhD_Thesis/Versions/1.0/5_chapitre3.md

 When applied to ecosystems in the industrial harbour area of Sept-Îles, we detected some relationships between the exposure indices for seven human activities (aquaculture, city influence, industry influence, sediment dredging, commercial shipping, sewers and fisheries).
 Few stations have been detected free of cumulative exposure, which reinforces the importance of studying influence of multiple human activities in an integrative way [@Cote2016; @Dreujou2020a].
 In a management perspective, these areas can be considered anthropogenic 'hotspots', which is particularly interesting to guide environmental protection and sustainable development.
 Activities considered in this study have been chosen based on local conditions, and it would be interesting to add other activities (such as tourism or recreational boating) along with environmental drivers (such as freshwater or terrigenous inputs), allowing an increased generalization of this index.

 Regressions between community characteristics and exposure indices resulted in models with moderate predictive power and relatively low coefficients.
 The significant effect of depth on communities is coherent with patterns of biodiversity in marine ecosystems [@Gray2009; @Levinton2013; @Piacenza2015].
 The lack of strong relationships for these models (especially for total density and total biomass) indicates that biodiversity of benthic communities is not particularly influenced by the proposed exposure indices, which may be linked to low exposure resulting in low structuring impacts for benthic communities.
-This result is coherent with previous conclusions by @Dreujou_InPrep, where ecological status calculated by indicators was quite high.
+This result is coherent with previous conclusions by @Dreujou2020c, where ecological status calculated by indicators was quite high.
 Another hypothesis is that community characteristics may not be the best descriptors to properly account for perturbation, in particular because of their univariate nature [@Drouin2011].

 We thus evaluated how the taxa assemblage respond to exposure using multivariate regression.
 Overall, exposure indices do not present a particularly strong influence on the composition of communities, except concerning a group of stations with a high cumulative exposure score where communities were similar.
 Dominant taxa at these stations are tolerant to perturbation, according to the list from @Borja2000, and they have been found within perturbated areas in this region by @Dreujou2020b.
 This may be characteristic of a moderately perturbated profile, where some sensitive taxa are absent compared to a dominance of perturbation tolerant taxa without opportunists [@Pearson1978; @Grall1997; @Borja2000].
 All these results, and the fact that cumulative exposure is relatively low, are coherent with the general good portrait described by @Carriere2018 and @Dreujou2020b.
 Most importantly, hotspots of cumulative exposure are located in the same areas where communities presented a perturbed profile, detected by @Dreujou2020b (*i.e.* cluster A), which reinforces the strength of the index to detect anthropogenic infuence.